 Paul Clarke is widely acknowledged as the one of the UK’s leading communication experts about green and electric cars.
-Paul founded Green Car Guide, the UK’s original green car news site, in 2006, and has spent the last 12 years editing the site and reviewing all the leading green cars – whether they be petrol, diesel, hybrid or electric – with the aim of seeking out cars that are efficient and great to drive.
+Paul founded Green Car Guide, the UK’s original green car news site, in 2006, and has spent the last 13 years editing the site and reviewing all the leading green cars – whether they be electric, hybrid, petrol or diesel – with the aim of seeking out cars that are efficient and great to drive.

-Paul has appeared on television and on the radio as an expert about green cars and low emission vehicles, as well as speaking at a number of industry conferences.
+Paul has appeared on television and on the radio as an expert about green cars and low emission vehicles, as well as speaking at a large number of industry conferences.

 Paul has also attended and written about more automotive and low carbon automotive conferences than any other journalist over the last 14 years, providing Paul with an informed and in-depth knowledge about green car issues and future trends.

 Paul also directs communication projects within the industry.
 Such projects include Electric Nation, which is the world’s largest electric vehicle smart charging trial, and which is now a vehicle to grid trail – and its predecessor, My Electric Avenue.
 Both of these projects have exceeded their targets in terms of the recruitment of electric vehicle drivers, and both of these projects have won awards for their effective communication.

-Working with the £1bn government-industry Advanced Propulsion Centre (APC), Paul directed the production of the APC’s website and video, as well as providing support in other areas such as copywriting and event communication.
+Working with the £1bn government-industry Advanced Propulsion Centre (APC), Paul directed the production of the APC’s website and video at launch, as well as providing support in other areas such as copywriting and event communication.

-Paul works with the Low Carbon Vehicle Partnership (LowCVP), providing support with communication for events, as well as in other areas such as the copywriting and direction of design for recent reports about green buses.
+Paul works with the Low Carbon Vehicle Partnership (LowCVP), providing support with communication for events, as well as in other areas such as the copywriting and direction of design for reports about green buses.